'Some of us are poor': What to do when your wealthier friends want to meet up for an extravagant dinner

 HOW FRIENDSHIPS MAY FRAY DUE TO MONEY

-Several relationship counsellors told me that wealth disparities in friend groups tend to be a taboo topic, and the lack of honest discussions about this can breed envy among friends or cause one person to be seen as the odd one out.
+Several relationship counsellors told me that wealth disparities in a friends group tend to be a taboo topic and the lack of honest discussions about this can breed envy or cause one person to be seen as the odd one out in the group.

-Over time, these feelings can cause conflicts between friends or lead to an individual being left out of group activities, they added.
+Over time, these feelings may cause conflicts between friends or lead to a person being left out of group activities, they added.

-When the topic is left unaddressed, problems can arise due to a lack of mutual understanding.
+When the topic is left unaddressed, problems may arise due to a lack of mutual understanding.

-“While avoidance might seem like a way to maintain stability (between friends), it does not foster a healthy friendship," Ms Lu told me.
+Ms Winny Lu Aldridge from Just2Hearts Counselling said.“While avoidance might seem like a way to maintain stability (between friends), it does not foster a healthy friendship."

-For example, the friend who earns more may overlook the financial situation of the one who earns less by insisting on activities that are costly, she added.
+For example, the friend who earns more may overlook the financial situation of the one who earns less by insisting on activities that are costly.

 Depending on the group dynamics of the friend group, such a situation could lead to feelings of inadequacy or the fear that one person is not accepted as a part of the group.
-Over time, this could lead to "a cycle of negative self-perception", said Ms Lu.
+Over time, this could lead to "a cycle of negative self-perception", Ms Lu added.

-It is also possible that the individual with a unique financial situation in the group could end up being socially isolated by others in the group, she said.
+It is also possible that a person with a unique financial situation among friends may end up being socially isolated by others in the group, she said.

-Agreeing, psychotherapist Mok Sin Lai from counselling practice Relationship Matters said individuals who are not earning as much as their friends might subconsciously benchmark themselves against their wealthier friends.
+Agreeing, psychotherapist Mok Sin Lai from counselling practice Relationship Matters said that people who are not earning as much as their friends might subconsciously benchmark themselves against their wealthier friends.

-She added: “Some may choose to withdraw from their more well-to-do friends because they do not want to always say ‘no’ to their invitations to expensive outings.
-This then strains the friendship.”
+“Some may choose to withdraw from their more well-to-do friends because they do not want to always say ‘no’ to their invitations to expensive outings.
+This then strains the friendship,” she added.

 READING THE ROOM

-Relationship experts stressed the importance of honest communication in friendships, and suggested ways for higher-earning people in a group to read the room before saying or suggesting anything that could make people in the group feel uncomfortable.
+Relationship experts stressed the importance of honest communication in friendships and they suggested ways for higher-earning people in a group to read the room before saying or suggesting anything that could make other people in the group feel uncomfortable.

-Ms Lu from Just2Hearts Counselling said that she once heard of a group of friends with different socio-economic backgrounds who decided to travel together on an overseas trip.
+Ms Lu said that she once heard of a group of friends with different socio-economic backgrounds who decided to travel together on an overseas trip.

-Some flew business class while others sat in economy, and this difference extended to their accommodation choices as well.
+Some flew business class while others sat in economy class and this difference extended to their accommodation choices as well.

 “Naturally, not everyone was able to fully enjoy the trip,” she said.